Sabbus/COLREG-Ontology/README.md

 <path/to/scenario>
 ```

-If instead you want to test all the test scenarios, use the command below:
+If instead you want to test all the test scenarios, go to the classifier root folder and run the command below:

 ```bash
 python -m unittest test/test.py